Senedd: Expansion

-On 22 November 2021, Welsh Labour and Plaid Cymru agreed a co-operation deal that will see the implementation of 46 policies that the two parties share.
-One of these is the expansion of the Senedd from 60 Members to between 80 and 100 Members.
+On 22 November 2021, Welsh Labour and Plaid Cymru agreed a co-operation deal that would see the implementation of 46 policies that the two parties shared.
+One of these was the expansion of the Senedd from 60 members to between 80 and 100 members.

-At its Conference on 12 March 2022, Welsh Labour unanimously approved increasing the size of the Senedd.
+At its conference on 12 March 2022, Welsh Labour unanimously approved increasing the size of the Senedd.
 "The expansion of the Senedd is essential because the journey of devolution is not yet complete", former First Minister Alun Michael said.
 "There is more to come.
 And the capacity needs to be there for those backbenchers to do the job of holding to account that you rightly said, cannot be done by to smaller number of representatives."
 Two weeks later, Plaid members backed the expansion proposal as well.

-On 10 May 2022, plans to increase the number of MSs from 60 to 96 were unveiled, as well as the scrapping of first past the post, which is currently used to elect 40 of the 60 Members of the Senedd (MSs).
+On 10 May 2022, plans to increase the number of MSs from 60 to 96 were unveiled, as well as the scrapping of first past the post, which, at the time, was used to elect 40 of the 60 Members of the Senedd (MSs).
 Drakeford said these changes were required as "report after report" had demonstrated that the Senedd in its current form "cannot do the job in the way that people in Wales have a right to expect it to be done".
 Welsh Lib Dem leader Jane Dodds criticised these plans, claiming that they would disproportionately impact smaller parties.

 On 8 June 2022, the Senedd voted 40–14 in favour of expanding the number of MSs.

 In 2023, the reform bill committee heard reforms included taking 32 new constituencies created that will be used in the 2024 general election and pairing them to create 16 Senedd constituencies – with each returning six members in multi-member districts.
 Opposition to the proposed closed list voting system was expressed by some Labour and Plaid Cymru representatives, while opposition to the overall expansion of the Senedd was expressed by some Labour representatives and the Conservatives.